You don’t live in Cleveland! ~ Sam Wyche

-Why cant we cut a tree down in Oregon & why Donald Trump is our Environmental Blessing in Disguise
+Why we can’t cut a tree down in Oregon ~ Forest Management

 The restoration of the practice of Forestry in Oregon is going to be a very difficult task.
 We have to go back and redouble our efforts and enact specific legislation to account for Oregon’s unique position and insure a productive future for the forest & wildlife habitat and put the brakes on our shift towards a welfare state.
 As much as Greg Walden would tell you otherwise he has been unable to execute on forest work for the last 18 years.
 If you want a raise in income across the board it’s going to come from the forest whether you work in it or not!